crcn/tandem-old/packages/front-end/README.md

 - "prompt" UI
 - ability to rename style
-- look into "styles" section
+- instance pane

-  - define variant
+  - inherit styles
-  - define inherited styles?
+  - inherited styles must be disabled for variants

-- variant redesign
+- get instance variant to work again
+- prohibit components from having default styles
+- left gutter needs to be resizable

 - BUGS
   - cannot inherit for instances